Skip to contents

 Simulate

-Function simulator.stoch will output a function s, which will always simulate the scenarios described in experiment e (i.e., same initial conditions, same inputs), but for user supplied parameters.
+Function simstoch will output a function s, which will always simulate the scenarios described in the experiments ex (i.e., same initial conditions, same inputs), but for user supplied parameters, as with simulator.c for ODEs

 plot(